 (b) ‘Creative reading’: Rewrite a portion of one (1) of our two summer term works using supplementary content, an alternative narrative point of view, an alternative style or an alternative generic protocol (noir, gothic, romance, etc.).
 Briefly justify your choices in a reflective paragraph.
 (1,000 words, excluding the reflective paragraph; due with portfolio in Week 3, Term 3)

-If you are here for 1 or 2 terms only, you will write 2,000-word essays for each term, based either on existing essay assignments or, if you wish, on a topic of your own choosing (consult with your tutor beforehand); these essays are due in Week 12 of Terms 1 or 2 and Week 7 of Term 3.
+If you are here for 1 or 2 terms only, you will write a 2,000-word essay for each term you are here, based either on existing essay assignments or, if you wish, on a topic of your own choosing (consult with your tutor beforehand); these essays are due in Week 12 of Terms 1 or 2 and Week 7 of Term 3.